tldr-pages/tldr/pages/linux/qm-list.md

 `qm list`

-- List virtual machines with full status about the active ones:
+- List all virtual machines with a full status about the ones which are currently running:

 `qm list --full 1`